By Xam Riche on May 14, 2026 • 7 min read

 | Use this when caffeine enters the same day or next morning pattern | Coffee, tea, and gut symptoms |

-Alcohol stack and symptom-fit bridge.
-The useful move is to sort the pattern before adding more rules.
-Track the variables that actually changed, use the printable sheet if the pattern is noisy, and escalate symptoms that are severe, new, progressive, bloody, dehydrating, or outside your familiar baseline.
+The useful move is to sort the lead symptom before adding more rules.
+Route upper-GI burning through reflux, sudden diarrhea through urgency and mixer context, and next-day flares through sleep, caffeine, and hydration.
+Escalate symptoms that are severe, new, progressive, bloody, dehydrating, or outside your familiar baseline.

 Xam Riche is a gut health solopreneur and founder of YourFitNature, dedicated to helping people navigate digestive wellness through evidence-based information and personal experience.
 After years of struggling with IBS and bloating, Xam discovered the transformative power of the low FODMAP diet and now shares practical, science-backed guidance to help others find relief.
 While not a medical professional, Xam combines extensive research with lived experience to create accessible, empowering resources for the gut health community.
 Learn more about our mission